RuggedReliableRudy/POC/README.md

 Please let me know if you need CIDR proposals, architecture diagrams, or any additional details for the ticket.

+6. Global Load Balancer Integration
+We are using a Route53 Global Load Balancer (Global Traffic Flow) to distribute traffic between regions.

+Requirements for us‑gov‑east‑1:

+Deploy an internal ALB in private subnets

+Register ECS services as ALB targets

+Configure health checks for the ALB

+Route53 Global Traffic Flow will:

+Monitor ALB health in east and west

+Fail over between regions automatically

+Route traffic to the healthy region

+No public ALB is required in east

+No public subnets are required in east

+This ensures:

+Global failover

+Multi‑region resilience

+Zero public exposure in east

+Full compliance with GovCloud restrictions

 Thanks,
 Emmanuel